AWS Client VPN: Default route gets sucked into VPN

 Defense in depth in practice

-If the vulnerability cannot be completely eliminated, recommended measures are:
+If the vulnerability cannot be completely eliminated, recommended measures include:

 1. Application Layer Protection